sroeschus/sroeschus.github.io/content/posts/kernel-dev-setup-basic/index.md

 ---

 ## Overview
-Kernel development requires a number of packages to be installed.
+Kernel development requires a number of Linux packages to be installed.
 This series documents the setup process for an arch-based linux system.
 The general requirements are defined in [minimal requirements to compile the kernel](https://www.kernel.org/doc/html/v4.13/process/changes.html).